PistonDevelopers/gfx_text/README.md

 // In render loop:

-// Draw some text 10 pixels down and right from the top left screen corner. text.draw(
+// Add some text 10 pixels down and right from the top left screen corner. text.add(
-    "The quick brown fox jumps over the lazy dog",  // Text to draw [10, 10],                                       // Position
+    "The quick brown fox jumps over the lazy dog",  // Text to add [10, 10],                                       // Position
     [0.65, 0.16, 0.16, 1.0],                        // Text color
 );

-// Render the final batch.
+// Draw text.
-text.draw_end(&mut stream);
+text.draw(&mut stream);
 ```

 See [API documentation](http://docs.piston.rs/gfx_text/gfx_text/) for overview of all available methods.